napo/osmsna/README.md

 4 - create the graph

- python netsosmers.py -s localhost -u dbuser -w dbpassword -d dbname -o graphfile
+ python netsosmers.py -s localhost -u dbuser -w dbpassword -d dbname -c -o graphfile

+ note: the "-c" calculate the interactions between user (this need time)

 5 - analyze the graph with a tool like gephi